 - Make an Example of Them: She and another Time Lord voted against Rassilon's plan to bring about the End of Time.
-Rassilon has them "stand as monuments to their shame like the Weeping Angels of old."
+Rassilon uses his powers to force them to "stand as monuments to their shame like the Weeping Angels of old."

 - No Name Given: Rassilon had her name erased from history for voting against his plan.

 - Riddle for the Ages: Is she really the Doctor's mother, or not?